-Wool blankets offer the most warmth out of all the natural materials that blankets are made of.
 Besides the fact that wool is fire-resistant, it is also biodegradable and has antibacterial properties.
 Being antibacterial means that you do not have to wash wool blankets as often as other types of blankets.

 Although wool is considered soft, wool blankets tend to feel rough and, at times, will feel scratchy against your skin.
 Wool naturally repels water but only slightly, and the blankets can be pricey depending on where you are in the world.
-Wool retains heat, but it is also porous, meaning it can breathe and doesn't retain odours.
+Wool retains heat, but it is also porous, meaning it can breathe and doesn't retain odors.
 All around, if warmth is your main need, wool blankets are the perfect choice for you.

-Many people suffer from allergies, and others have sensitive skin that can be very uncomfortable.
 Cotton blankets are hypoallergenic and will reduce skin irritation and lessen the effect of allergies.
 They are great for warmer climates, but flammability raises concern, so using them in situations where there is an open fire should be done with caution.
 Cotton is easy to clean, but they retain water and take a long time to dry.
 The lightweight fabric regulates heat and prevents overheating, giving you uninterrupted sleep.

 Flannel cotton is used in clothing as well as blankets.
 It is a combination of fabrics that include cotton, wool and synthetic fibres.
 Cotton tends to wrinkle and will also shrink when heat dried, so care must be taken to air dry cotton in minimum heat conditions.